justin-firestone/EclEmma-Lab/labs/eclemma-lab.md

 Take a screenshot of your code coverage and add it to your reflection paper.

-**Reflection paper:** As a group, write a roughly 2-page reflection paper outlining your experience creating your unit tests.
-Discuss, at minimum, the following:
+**Reflection paper:** As a group, write a few paragraphs outlining your experience creating your unit tests covering the following topics:

 1. How code coverage is useful
 2. What code coverage does or does not tell you about your unit tests